-This page provides you with Project Manager resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Project manager resume.
+This page provides you with Project Manager resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Project Manager resume.

 We mentioned it before, this is a crazy space, despite your successful experience as a project manager.
 You have the experience, the skills, the education and even the referrals, although, if you are not able to translate this into a fantastic resume, the recruiter will most likely perform a Kobe Bryant shot and bin it!

 Let us help you, starting from the fact that it is vital to use a down-to-earth but professional overtone.
 Essentially you want to avoid technical sounding words as employers don’t want technical jargon thrown at them.
 You have to ensure you have a simple-to-read layout of the resume.
 Ideally, your skills or talents, along with your degrees will be highlighted above everything else.
 We strongly suggest the reverse-chronological resume format, to showcase who you are: your skills, your expertise, your experience and your strengths.